SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![idle time](https://i.ibb.co/F47qvtxK/idle-time.png)

 Having to **sit idle** before a debate starts significantly impacts the quality of experience of the session for a junior.
 The delay stretches in their head and contributes to a belief of debate being a waste of time.
-Multiple different delays add up, and they should be minimized.
+Multiple delays in each process add up to juniors starting late and going home late.
-- Often in 2023, juniors would show up to sessions before seniors, and then ask on Whatsapp where the seniors were.
-This was extremely optically bad for seniors to look 'unserious' and uncaring of juniors and debate.
+- Often in 2023, juniors would show up to sessions before seniors and then ask on Whatsapp where the seniors were.
+It was extremely optically bad for seniors to look 'unserious' and uncaring of juniors and debate.
-- making 1 person wait for 5 more people to show up before starting AP prep is a massive delay for the first person, even if they consent when asked, "Are you okay waiting a bit for 5 people?"
+- Making 1 person wait for 5 more people to show up before starting AP prep is a massive delay for the first person, even if they consent when asked, "Are you okay waiting a bit for 5 people?"
 - In 2023, after juniors had shown up, the seniors would still take quite some time to choose a suitable motion for juniors.
 A lot of time was taken to filter a motion because they also needed to not give juniors motions which they didn't understand.

 The obvious solutions to this are: